xzava/pynamite/README.md

 #### Note:

-The last example, you are requesting a filter from AWS, they process this after they have read the record.
-So you get charged the same amount compared to requesting the full record.
-The benefit is bandwidth/network traffic.
+The last example `db.get("321.CUST#321", "userPreferences.gpsLocation")` you are requesting a filter from AWS They process this filter found data for the key `"userPreferences.gpsLocation"`

+They do the filtering AFTER they have read the record(s).
+In this case nothing is returned, however you still  get charged the same amount compared to requesting the full record.

+The benefit is bandwidth/network traffic, and they also might be able to filter the keys quicker than you can.

 #### Pro tip:

-This datamodel the "SK" should ideally be "URL#https://aws.amazon.com" So a user can query all records from user "123" that start with "URL#"
+This datamodel the "SK" should ideally be "URL#https://aws.amazon.com" rather than "https://aws.amazon.com" So a user can query all bookmarks from a user in one command, ie get all records for user "123" with a sort key that starts with "URL#"

 ### USAGE